15 May Microfluidic single-cell barcode chip (SCBC) reveals multiple trajectories to drug tolerance in cancer cells

 Cell-state change is referred to as a process in which the cell undergoes a change in its state and can range from stem cell differentiation to a change in drug-tolerance.
 For example, a cancer cell initially prone to inhibitors can develop into a drug-resistant mode.
 Understanding the trajectory that the cells traverse from a responsive mode to a resistant state can lead to the development of treatments to arrest this transition.
 It can also provide a better understanding of the epigenetic response of the cells exposed to anti-cancer drugs.

-A microfluidic single-cell barcode chip (SCBC) has recently been employed by an international multi-disciplinary team of researchers to uncover the independent trajectories from a drug-naïve to a drug-tolerant state in a melanoma cell line.
+A microfluidic single-cell barcode chip (SCBC) has recently been developed by an international multi-disciplinary team of researchers to uncover the independent trajectories from a drug-naïve to a drug-tolerant state in a melanoma cell line.
 The results of this research were published in Nature Communication journal and revealed a landscape of the paths that connect these two states over 5 days.
 Two paths were discovered each showing a different druggable susceptibility.

 The single-cell barcode chip (SCBC) is a microchip initially developed by Ma et al. in 2011 for heterogeneity assessment single-cell level.
 This microfluidic chip consists of a microarray glass slide made with microchannel guided flows bonded to a two-layer PDMS chip.
-The microfluidic chip includes microchannels to house the cells and expose them to the microarray probes, control valves to isolate the cells in microchambers and inlet/outlet ports to introduce and collect the samples.
+The microfluidic device includes microchannels to house the cells and expose them to the microarray probes, control valves to isolate the cells in microchambers and inlet/outlet ports to introduce and collect the samples.
 The bottom layer of the single-cell barcode chip consists of 80 microchannels while the top layer consists of 13 sets of valves that can create a total of 1040 microchambers of nL volume scale.

 The team used a patient-derived BRAFV600E mutant melanoma cancer cell line that can rapidly develop into a drug-tolerant state in the presence of inhibitors.
 To characterize the transition from the sensitive to tolerant states, the SCBC microchip was used to sample proteins and metabolites associated with cancer-cell hallmarks.
 It was found that even in isogenic samples, the cells can follow different trajectories towards drug-resistance each associated with distinct signaling and metabolic network.